cdcgi/user-service/doc/kios.md

 ```
 {
     "kios_name": "mandala",
-    "address": "jl. bekasi timur raya no. 159 A",
+    "address": "jl. bekasi timur raya no. 159 A"
 }
 ```